datascience-mobi/2021-topic-04-team-05/Content/Presenting/Report/Report.md

   (and it hasn't been modified either...), so maybe it would be better to just use our own code when we write it.*

-## domain transfer/randomization
+## Domain randomization
 The idea here is that there is a model from the object class you want to train your model for, and in that model, every parameter from the object and its environment that is not necessary for its recognition by the machine has been randomized.
 This means for example size, lighting or color, and there are very powerful tools to do this,  like Unity or Blender.
---> probably more useful, as we have changes in size, dividing or leaving cells etc, but also a bit of an overkill, as it is usually used to train robots to work from a simulation onto reality.
+--> probably more useful, as we have changes in size, dividing or leaving cells etc. However, it is usually used to train robots to work from a simulation to reality, so it might be a bit too much.

 # Support Vector Machine